 I believe my child is showing signs of attention deficit/hyperactivity disorder (ADHD) - How can I get them help they need?

 You may wish to consult the ADHD page of NAMI’s website where you will find information on the condition, current treatments, and ways to support recovery.
 In addition, we would suggest talking to your child’s primary care physician about your observations of ADHD/ADD symptoms.
-Your primary care physician may be able to provide more insight into any potential medical or mental health condition as well as aid in finding the proper treatment.
+Your primary care physician may be able to provide more insight into any potential medical or mental health conditions affecting your child.
+Some physicians may feel comfortable diagnosing ADHD/ADD and recommending treatment.
+Other physicians will provide referrals to agencies or specialists in your area that perform psychological assessments to diagnose ADHD/ADD.

 Hours of operation Monday-Friday, 10 a.m. – 10 p.m.
 EST